What is IT Support? Definition, Scope, Benefits, and Tools

 IT support specialist vs. technician

-There are two main roles in an IT support function: IT support specialist and IT technician.
+There are two main roles in an IT support department: IT support specialist and IT technician.

-• An IT support specialist is focused on triaging a wide variety of issues at the first line of support; they resolve straightforward cases and then escalate the more complex issues to the next tier of support.
+• An IT support specialist is focused on triaging tickets at the first line of support; they resolve straightforward cases and then escalate the more complex issues to the next tier of support.

 • An IT technician typically makes up second-line support and deals with more complex issues such as backups, database issues, or network services.